 With the world becoming more and more connected with easy travel and connectivity, sojourners are all over.
 Think about this, an African student with a girlfriend at home travels to study in Europe, gets a job in America, and then transferred to an overseas subsidiary in China.
 For heaven’s sake, when does this person settle to experience a blissful and stable relationship?

 While traveling for whatever reasons can be therapeutic, informative, and experiential, the sojourner gets sensual feelings stretched extremely.
-Unless the partner in a relationship also accepts to join in such a life, which is not always the case, the sojourner remains a lonely soul trotting the world.
+Unless the partner in a relationship also accepts to join in such a life, which is not always the case, the sojourner remains a lonely soul wondering in the world.

 Today, there are so many sojourners everywhere who are on a tour of work, study, research, the establishment of start-ups, and many more.
 While how the love life of a constant traveler may vary from an individual to the next, it comes with so much emotional burden.